iherman/MiniCrypto/README.md

 base64 (more precisely, base-64-url-no-pad) or base58 encoding (more precisely, base-58-btc) and, optionally, stored as a [Multibase](https://www.w3.org/TR/controller-document/#multibase-0) string.

-By default, if the key is in JWK, the signature is generated as a plain, base64 string.
+By default, if the key is in JWK or using the binary format, the signature is generated as a plain, base64 string.
 If the key is Multikey/Multibase, then the signature is stored as a Multibase, base58 string.
 Other combinations must be set explicitly.

+Note that the `sign` and `verify` functions accept the keys in any formats, as pairs or as individual keys (private or secret, depending on the function).
+The only exception is that the `sign` function requires a full Multikey, the (Multibase encoded) secret key by itself is not accepted.

 The coding examples (see the API for details):